ryankrum/dde-documentation/klein.gordon.rst

     dde.saveplot(losshistory, train_state, issave=True, isplot=True)

-Finally, we use the trained model to predict the solution to the Klein-Gordon equation over a given domain.
-This allows us to ensure that the predicted solution is consitent with the correct solution that we stated in the beginning.
+Finally, we use the trained model to plot the predicted solution of the Klein-Gordon equation.

 .. code-block:: python